Continuing Education Activity

 - Unexplained sudden death under age 30 among immediate family members = 0.5 points

-- A score of less than or equal to 1 is equal to low probability; a score of 2 to 3 is equal to intermediate probability, and a score greater than 3.5 is equal to a high probability of congenital long QT syndrome.
-In patients with a high probability of congenital long QT syndrome and/or patients with intermediate probability where clinical suspicion exists; genetic testing may be warranted.
-As of 2019, there are 17 different known types of congenital long QT known with the first three types being the most common.
+- A score of less than or equal to 1 is equal to low probability, a score of 2 to 3 is equal to intermediate probability, and a score greater than 3.5 is equal to a high probability of congenital long QT syndrome.
+In patients with a high probability of congenital long QT syndrome and/or patients with intermediate probability where clinical suspicion exists, genetic testing may be warranted.
+As of 2019, there are 17 different known types of congenital long QT known, with the first three types being the most common.

 Physiologic versus Pathologic Left Ventricular Hypertrophy

 Left ventricular hypertrophy is a common occurrence among athletes.
 A mild to moderate degree of hypertrophy occurs as a natural response to exercise, particularly endurance-based and isometric exercise.
 Large levels of hypertrophy are generally noted to be pathological and are known to be induced either genetically and/or as a result of anabolic steroid or peptide hormone use.
 One differentiating factor between physiological and pathological left ventricular hypertrophy is the wall thickness itself.
 On an echocardiogram, a normal ventricle will be 6 mm to 11 mm.
-Under 13 mm is generally not considered to be hypertrophic from a clinical perspective, although 11-13 mm is borderline thickened.
-Over 16-18 mm is considered significantly enlarged and crosses over into the territory of hypertrophic obstructive cardiomyopathy.
+Under 13 mm is generally not considered to be hypertrophic from a clinical perspective, although 11to 13 mm is borderline thickened.
+Over 16 to 18 mm is considered significantly enlarged and crosses over into the territory of hypertrophic obstructive cardiomyopathy.

 The grey area of 13 mm to 16 mm requires clinical evaluation to differentiate between physiological adaptations to exercise and cardiomyopathy.